-Table 5.
-Hunter Regional Strategic Weed Management Plan 2023-2027 - Regional priority weeds
+Table 6.
+Hunter Regional Strategic Weed Management Plan 2023-2027 - Regional priority weed category - Asset Protection

-Regional Priority Weeds - Asset Protection Priority Weed Category & Species (Common name) Land area where requirements apply Outcomes to demonstrate compliance with general biosecurity duty Strategic response in the Hunter Region For Asset Protection: Juncus acutus (Spiny Rush) Entire Hunter Local Land Services region Land managers should mitigate the risk of the plant being introduced to their land.
+Juncus acutus (Spiny Juncus acutus (Spiny Rush) Land area where requirements apply Outcomes to demonstrate compliance with general biosecurity duty Strategic response in the Hunter Region Entire Hunter Local Land Services region Land managers should mitigate the risk of the plant being introduced to their land.
 Land managers should mitigate spread of the plant from their land.
 A person should not buy, sell, move, carry or release the plant into the environment.
 Land managers should reduce the impact of the plant on assets of high economic, environmental and/or social value.
 The plant is managed by all landholders to reduce its extent and spread.
 Where the plant poses a risk to assets of high economic, environmental and/or social value (section 4.1) it is managed by all landholders to mitigate the risk.
 Improved collaborative management across all landholder boundaries.
 Promoting and using best-practice quarantine and weed hygiene procedures.
 Development of local plans and guidelines that assist all landholders in demonstrating compliance with their general biosecurity duty.
-Particular focus on protecting high value environmental assets such as the Ramsar listed Hunter Estuary and Myall Lakes Wetlands For Asset Protection: Lantana camara (Lantana) Entire Hunter Local Land Services region Land managers should mitigate the risk of the plant being introduced to their land.
-Land managers should mitigate spread of the plant from their land.
-A person should not buy, sell, move, carry or release the plant into the environment.
-Land managers should reduce the impact of the plant on assets of high economic, environmental and/or social value.
-The plant is managed by all landholders to reduce its extent and spread.
-Where the plant poses a risk to assets of high economic, environmental and/or social value (section 4.1) it is managed by all landholders to mitigate the risk.
-Improved collaborative management across all landholder boundaries.
-Promoting and using best-practice quarantine and weed hygiene procedures.
-Development of local plans and guidelines that assist all landholders in demonstrating compliance with their general biosecurity duty For Containment: Olea europaea subsp. cuspidata (African Olive) An exclusion zone is established for all land in the region, except the core infestation [the site is part of the core infestation] Entire Hunter Local Land Services region: Land managers should mitigate the risk of the plant being introduced to their land.
-Core infestation: Land managers should mitigate spread of the plant from their land.
-Entire Hunter Local Land Services region: Targeted inspection and treatment programs.
-Enforcement action on all lands where necessary.
-Detailed surveillance and mapping to locate all infestations.
-High level pathways analysis to identify potential introduction areas and preventative options.
+Particular focus on protecting high value environmental assets such as the Ramsar listed Hunter Estuary and Myall Lakes Wetlands